jawadtahir/Allianz/README.md

 ## Populate and Test Big Chain Database ##
 If you cannot see any claims in ```/claims``` page then please follow these instructions:
-In this repo, there are two python scripts for bigchain.db To use them first install bigchaindb-driver for python3
+In this repo, there is one python script for testing, and one javascript file for populating To use them first install bigchaindb-driver for python3
 ```
 pip3 install -U bigchaindb-driver